Blockchain Network

 Blockchain is a distributed digital ledger technology that organizes encrypted transaction information into blocks and connects them, ensuring trust and secure transactions without the need for intermediaries.
 The blockchain infrastructure guarantees transparent value exchange between platform users and businesses, providing a foundation for issuing tokens used in the trading, distribution, and evaluation reward processes of content and products, as well as facilitating exchanges with domestic and international exchanges.

-BSC utilizes a consensus algorithm called Proof-of-Staked-Authority (PoSA), which is a combination of Delegated Proof of Stake (DPoS) and Proof of Authority (PoA) mechanisms.
-This provides programmability and interoperability with the BNB Beacon Chain.
-Validators are incentivized through transaction fees generated from the blocks they validate.
+Polygon employs the Proof-of-Staked-Authority (PoSA) consensus algorithm, which combines Delegated Proof of Stake (DPoS) and Proof of Authority (PoA) mechanisms.
+This hybrid approach provides programmability and interoperability to the POL Beacon Chain.
+Validators receive incentives in the form of transaction fees generated from the blocks containing the transactions they validate.

-PoSA employs a system of elected validators based on the number of tokens they hold.
-These validators take turns verifying transactions and adding them to the chain of new blocks.
-In the event of a malicious attack that takes a validator offline, backup validators known as "Candidates" are responsible for security.
-They can report the situation to the Beacon Chain, resume processing on BSC, and propose the re-election of active validators.
+PoSA utilizes a validator system where validators are elected based on the number of tokens they hold.
+These validators take turns validating transactions and adding them to new blocks on the chain.
+In the event of malicious attacks that cause validators to go offline, backup validators known as “Candidates” are responsible for maintaining security.
+These candidates report the situation to the Beacon Chain, resume processing within Polygon, and can propose the re-election of active validators.

 • Short Block Time

-BSC aims to achieve a short block time of up to 3 seconds on its live blockchain (mainnet).
-This means transactions can be processed quickly, allowing for faster confirmations and reducing potential delays.
+Polygon aims to achieve a short block time of up to three seconds on its live blockchain (mainnet).
+This enables fast transaction processing, quicker confirmations, and reduced potential delays.

-BSC confirms transactions swiftly.
-Once a transaction is included in a block, it is finalized and cannot be reversed or altered.
-This feature enhances the security and reliability of transactions on BSC.
+Polygon provides swift transaction finality, meaning that once a transaction is included in a block, it becomes irreversible and cannot be modified.
+This enhances the security and reliability of transactions on the Polygon network.

 • Non-Inflationary Model

-BSC adopts a non-inflationary model for its native BNB coin.
-Unlike traditional inflation models where new coins are generated through mining, BNB block rewards are collected from transaction fees.
-This mechanism helps maintain a stable and predictable supply of BNB over time.
+Polygon adopts a non-inflationary model for its native POL token.
+Unlike traditional inflationary models where new coins are generated through mining, POL block rewards are collected from transaction fees.
+This mechanism ensures a stable and predictable supply of POL over time.

 • Ethereum Virtual Machine (EVM) Compatibility

-BSC is fully compatible with the EVM.
-This compatibility allows developers to quickly migrate existing Ethereum-based applications and smart contracts to the BSC ecosystem.
-It also provides users with a familiar environment and access to a variety of DApps.
+Polygon is fully compatible with the Ethereum Virtual Machine (EVM).
+This compatibility allows developers to quickly migrate existing Ethereum-based applications and smart contracts to the Polygon ecosystem.
+It also provides users with a familiar environment and access to a wide range of DApps.

 • Proof-of-Stake (PoS) Governance

-BSC uses a Proof-of-Stake governance mechanism.
-PoS allows BNB holders to participate in the consensus and decision-making processes of the network.
-By staking BNB tokens, holders can contribute to block validation and participate in voting on network upgrades and proposals.
+Polygon employs a Proof-of-Stake (PoS) governance mechanism.
+PoS enables POL holders to participate in the network’s consensus and decision-making processes.
+By staking POL tokens, holders can contribute to block validation and participate in voting on network upgrades and proposals.

-BNB is the native utility token of the BSC ecosystem.
-It is used for paying transaction fees on the Binance exchange and the BNB Beacon Chain, as well as for staking and asset transfers.
-BNB is also utilized for executing smart contracts on BSC.
-The gas fees paid for blockchain transactions on BSC can be settled in BNB.
+POL is the native utility token of the Polygon ecosystem.
+It is used for paying transaction fees on exchanges and the POL Beacon Chain, staking, asset transfers, and executing smart contracts on Polygon.
+Gas fees for blockchain transactions on Polygon can be paid using POL.

-Similar to ETH on the Ethereum blockchain, the gas fees on BSC provide incentives to validators for confirming transactions and securing the network.
-BNB holders who wish to earn additional BNB or contribute to network security can stake BNB in smart contracts.
-They can also delegate their stake to BSC validators to earn a portion of the block rewards.
-Validators can decide how much of the BNB collected from gas fees to redistribute to their delegators.
+Similar to how ETH functions on the Ethereum blockchain, gas fees on Polygon provide incentives for validators to confirm transactions and secure the network.
+POL holders who wish to earn additional POL or contribute to network security can stake their POL through smart contracts.
+Additionally, they can delegate their stake to Polygon validators to earn a portion of block rewards.
+Validators can decide how much of the POL collected as gas fees is redistributed to delegators.

-BSC has introduced new functionalities and greater customization through smart contracts, facilitating explosive growth in decentralized applications (DApps) and Web3 services.
-Smart contracts are applications (programs) executed via the blockchain, which carry out specific tasks (contract terms) when certain conditions are met.
-By using smart contracts, the need for a third party to act as an intermediary is eliminated, significantly reducing operational costs.
+Polygon has introduced new functionalities and greater customization through smart contracts, driving the explosive growth of decentralized applications (DApps) and Web3 services.
+Smart contracts are applications (programs) executed via the blockchain that automatically perform specified actions (contract terms) when certain conditions are met.
+By using smart contracts, the need for third-party intermediaries is eliminated, significantly reducing operational costs.

 The smart contracts on the BSC network have the following features: